clojure/clojure/clojure.markdown

 </code></pre>

 Bindings created with `binding` cannot be seen by any other thread.
-Bindings created with `binding` can be assigned to, which provides a means for nested contexts to communicate up the call stack.
+Bindings created with `binding` can be assigned to, which provides a means for nested contexts to communicate with code above it the call stack.

 Functions defined with `defn` are stored in Vars, allowing for the re-definition of functions in a running program.
 This also enables many of the possibilities of aspect- or context-oriented programming.
 For instance, you could wrap a function with logging behavior only in certain call contexts or threads.